petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

   - Reproducibility
 ---

-_...and what it taught me about B2B sales..._

 I recently received an email from my former PhD advisor introducing me to a grad student who was interested in using some experimental data I had collected a